-Brooklyn loves sunshine.
-It wants you to think of the way it looked in older movies, though part of the trick of its inner melancholy, is how old they really are.
+Brooklyn loves sunshine and wants you to think of the way it looked in older movies, though part of the trick of its inner melancholy is how old they start to seem.
 It has the garden dresses, the pastel greens and oranges, the dapper smiles and gentlemanly locks of a slick 1950s musical grinner.
 It also tastes like real life sometimes.
-The loving couple – a clerk with dreams of being a bookkeeper and a plucky Italian plumber – meet at a singles dance, ride trolleys, and go see Singin’ in the Rain at the multiplex.
+The loving couple – a clerk with dreams of being a bookkeeper and a plucky Italian plumber – meet at a singles dance, ride trolleys, and see Singin’ in the Rain at the multiplex.
 All those things make you think of picnics and toe-tapping and swinging around lampposts, but it’s not quite “that” movie.
-It’s that movie tinged with the 1920s; it goes back to that time when people drifted between each other and cities loomed physically larger than ever before (and felt like it).
-It’s a time when that sunshine came through the windows and sometimes became a rosy cheek and sometimes a slanted shadow (in movies, it was the time of slapstick and expressionism, after all).
-There’s something under the happiness in Brooklyn, a kind of uncertainty that Astaire and Rogers were never brave enough to have.
-That news is good or bad, depending on what you wanted out of it.
+It’s that movie tinged with doubt.
+It goes back to that post-war era of people drifting between each other, when cities loomed physically larger than ever before (and felt like it).
+There’s something under the happiness in Brooklyn, a kind of uncertainty that Astaire and Rogers never noticed.
+That news is good or bad, depending on what you want out of it.

-When she meets Jim, she doesn’t intend to change movie genres, but it happens with the change in scenery.
+When she meets Farrell, she doesn’t intend to change movie genres, but it happens with the change in scenery.
 Jim loves Eilis, in that way that he would describe as “fancying her,” and it’s obvious why: Saoirse makes sundresses and mascara look intentionally made for her.
 She has classy, exuberant youthfulness, but also a twinge of her beautiful old age, hidden in there somewhere.
 For a guy like Farrell, farm-bred, thinking ahead to a provincial family but subconsciously intrigued by the big-city existence, no one could be more attractive.
-She doesn’t love him, yet she’s drawn to him, and the screenwriters here had an impossible challenge that could only be solved by casting: whoever played Jim had to be handsome enough to be suitable but not dapper enough to be tempting.
+She doesn’t love him, yet she’s drawn to him, and the screenwriters had an impossible challenge that could only be solved by casting: whoever played Jim had to be handsome enough to be suitable but not dapper enough to be tempting.
 He had to be rugged enough to reveal his upbringing but not enough to make it entirely attractive.
 In other words, he had to be a form of Ireland in a man.
 By making the part work, Gleeson also makes the film work (look to Leap Year as an example of how wrong it can go).

-Image is a screenshot from the film: © BBC Films and Lionsgate.
+Image is a screenshot from the film: ©Lionsgate/BBC Films